Thyagu (actor): Career

 Beginning as a protagonist, Thyagu played roles in Oru Thalai Ragam and Palaivana Solai, before playing antagonistic roles in the late 1980s and early 1990s.
 In the 2000s, he often formed an association with Vadivelu and would appear in a few scenes in films he had signed for, occasionally portraying comedy roles.
 His recent work includes roles in Kuselan as well as a politician in the Singam series.

 In 2011, Thyagu quit the DMK political party, whom he had been associated with for twenty-eight years.
-Soon after his split, he lamented the leader Karunanidhi's broken promise of honouring Thyagu's grandfather with a postage stamp as a reason of his departure.
+Soon after his split, he lamented the leader Karunanidhi's broken promise of honouring Thyagu's grandfather with a postage stamp as a reason for his departure.

+Personal life

+His son Sarang Thyagu is an director who made his directorial debut with Aaromaley (2025).